 Teachers Pay Teachers is an amazing site just packed full of resources for teachers of any subject and grade level.
 It has a plethora of task cards, lesson plans, assessments, craftivities, centers, and much more!
-But before you head over to Teachers Pay Teachers next time, make sure you know about these ten things.
+But before you search for online teaching resources next time, make sure you know about TpT and these 10 things below in particular.

 1.)
 When searching for a product, don’t just judge the product based on the picture alone.
 Look at the preview.
 Nearly all products have a preview button where you can download the product.
 When you click on the preview button, you can look at the preview of selected pages from the Teacher-Author and, if desired, you can even print those pages to try out first in your classroom. (*Please note that printing the pages may not always be in the exact same quality but will be close.)
 If you look in the picture below of my Elapsed Time product, you’ll see I have circled the preview button.